Jcardif/SnapshotSerengetiBlogs/snapshot-serengeti-synapse/create-a-data-solution-on-azure-synapse-with-snapshot-serengeti.md

 There are different ways to building this data solution but we'll go with one that allows you to interact with most of the services on Azure synapse.
 Before proceeding check the set up instructions as explained in this  GitHub repository: https://github.com/Jcardif/serengetidatalab on how to deploy the resources needed for this solution to azure.

-Now that you have successfully deployed the resources needed for this solution, the remainder of this article will look at how we load the data into the [storage account](https://azure.microsoft.com/en-gb/free/storage/?WT.mc_id=data-89327-jndemenge), [transform the data](https://learn.microsoft.com/en-US/Azure/synapse-analytics/synapse-notebook-activity?WT.mc_id=data-89327-jndemenge&tabs=classical) and finally visualize it using [Power Bi](https://powerbi.microsoft.com/en-us/getting-started-with-power-bi/?WT.mc_id=data-89327-jndemenge).
+Now that you have successfully deployed the resources needed for this solution, the remainder of this article will look at how we load the data into the [storage account](https://azure.microsoft.com/en-gb/free/storage/?WT.mc_id=data-89327-jndemenge), [transform the data](https://learn.microsoft.com/en-US/Azure/synapse-analytics/synapse-notebook-activity?WT.mc_id=data-89327-jndemenge&tabs=classical) and finally load it into the [SQL Data warehouse](https://learn.microsoft.com/en-us/azure/synapse-analytics/get-started-analyze-sql-pool?WT.mc_id=data-89327-jndemenge).

 ## Synapse Analytics Workspace
 From the deployed resource group open the Synapse Workspace resource then click on **Open Synapse Studio**.
 This will open the Synapse Studio in a new tab.
 Synapse studio allows you to execute all data tasks with a simple UI and unified environment.